amrlabib/javascript-essentials/callbackFunctions.md

 function asyncIncrement(){
 	setTimeout(function(){
 		x = 2;
-	},3000);
+	},1000);
 }

 asyncIncrement();
-console.log(x); //1 --> because asyncIncrement is an async function the value of x is incremented later after 3 seconds, and our console.log picked the old value.
+console.log(x); //1 --> because asyncIncrement is an async function the value of x is incremented later after 1 second, and our console.log picked the old value.

 ```